melikeguler99/case_study/README.md

 # qcPipe for long reads

-While FastQC and MultiQC are great for short-read quality control,In case of long reads, we can check sequence quality with Nanoplot (De Coster et al. 2018).
-It provides basic statistics with nice plots for a fast quality control overview.
-The long reads generated from platforms such as Oxford Nanopore Technologies can be analysed with specific packages that can handle the long and variable nature of these reads.
-One such quality control tool, `Nanoplot`, is a popular method to generate high-quality plots that visualise long read quality and length.
+While FastQC and MultiQC are great for short-read quality control,the long reads generated from platforms such as Oxford Nanopore Technologies can be analysed with specific packages that can handle the long and variable nature of these reads.
+One such quality control tool, `Nanoplot`(De Coster et al. 2018), is a popular method to generate high-quality plots that visualise long read quality and length.
 Nanoplot also provides a statistical summary document that outlines the key features of the dataset.

+To assess sequencing quality using tools optimized for long-read technologies, the pipeline incorporates `NanoQC` and `NanoPlot`.
+These tools generate summary statistics, read-length distributions, yield plots, and interactive HTML reports.

+Following execution, all output files produced by NanoQC and NanoPlot are automatically renamed to include the sample identifier (`sample_id`) as a filename prefix.
+This post-processing step ensures traceability and prevents filename collisions when aggregating results across multiple samples.

+### Custom QC Analysis for long reads

+A custom Python script (read_metrics.py) was developed to compute read-level quality metrics directly from the FASTQ file.
+Using the Biopython library, each read was parsed and the following metrics were calculated:

+- GC content (%), computed as the proportion of guanine and cytosine bases relative to read length

+- Read length (bp), defined as the total number of bases per read

+- Mean read quality score, calculated as the average Phred quality score across all bases in a read

+The results were stored in a CSV file containing one row per read and the columns `read_id`, `length_bp`, `mean_q`, and `gc_percent`

+The visualization script calculates key summary statistics (mean, standard deviation, median, minimum, and maximum) for GC content, read length, and mean read quality score.
+These statistics are printed to standard output and also rendered directly into the final visualization image.

+Distribution plots were generated for each metric using histograms:

+- GC content distribution

+- Read-length distribution (log-transformed to account for long-read length variability)

+- Mean read quality score distribution

+All plots and summary statistics were combined into a single PNG file per sample.
-qcPipe is a reproducible **Nextflow (DSL2)** pipeline designed to perform **basic quality control and visualization** of FASTQ files, particularly suited for **Oxford Nanopore sequencing data**.

-With qcpipe, users can easily assess whether their data is ready for analysis using advanced tools like nanplot/nanoqc and custom analytics by providing standard sequence file formats such as fastq and fastqz.
+qcPipe is a reproducible **Nextflow (DSL2)** pipeline designed to perform **basic quality control and visualization** of FASTQ files, particularly suited for **Oxford Nanopore sequencing data**.With qcpipe, users can easily assess whether their data is ready for analysis using advanced tools like nanplot/nanoqc and custom analytics by providing standard sequence file formats such as fastq and fastqz.

 The pipeline runs:
 - **NanoQC** – HTML-based quality summary for long reads